Free Shipping for Orders $125+ 🚚 | 30-Day Free Returns 🙌🏼

 • Use a Brace to Reduce Load: Using a Plantar Fasciitis brace or a Tennis Elbow brace is a great way to provide support and reduce the load going through the sensitive tissue while you enjoy this special time of year.

-• Be Mindful of Surfaces: If you have foot conditions, consider the type of surfaces you’ll be walking or running on when planning your activities.
+• Be Mindful of Surfaces: If you have foot or ankle pain conditions, consider the type of surfaces you’ll be walking or running on when planning your activities.
 If you know you’ll be on uneven terrain, like a hiking trail, take it slow and use supportive footwear or an arch support brace to mitigate the risk of strain.

 • Gradually Increase Activity Levels: Instead of jumping into high-intensity activities, gradually increase your physical activity levels.
 This allows your body to adapt and strengthens muscles gradually, reducing the risk of injury, much like how you use our Guided Recovery Programs.